SamuelBorn/PlanarTester/README.md

 # PlanarTester

-PlanarTester is a tool that allows the user to create a graph via a GUI and then test if it is planar.
+PlanarTester is a GUI-based tool designed to enable users to create graphs and assess their planarity.

 # Download and Installation